-I started out in our little detached garage, and after a year in the backyard we bought this old house to fix up into a shop.
+she talked me into quitting my real job so I could attempt to make furniture for a living.
+We started out in our little detached garage outside of Kansas City.
+After a year in the backyard we bought an old house to fix up into a shop.

 WE WERE GROWING QUICKLY.

 We moved into a bigger shop, and then a bigger one after that.
 I hired my first employee, Robb, back in the blue house, and then Jacob came on after our second move.

 BY OUR THIRD BUILDING WE HAD SEVEN GUYS.

 It was beginning to feel like a blitz, but we were still having fun, and by this time we are starting to get pretty good at making furniture.